saksham-lussqvx/HTTP_server_over_TCP_connection/README.md

 Usage - python3 TCPserver.py -a localhost -p 8000 or python3 TCPserver.py --addr localhost --port 8000
 ### TCP client
 This script can download the selected sile from the hosted server.
 It stores the file in the directory from where this script is running.
 This script runs only on windows, but if you want you can modify it to run it in linux also.
-Usage - python3 TCPserver.py --addr localhost --port 8000 --file yourfile.txt or python3 TCPserver.py -ad localhost -p 8000 -f yourfile.txt
+Usage - python3 TCPserver.py --addr localhost --port 8000 --file yourfile.txt or python3 TCPserver.py -a localhost -p 8000 -f yourfile.txt